djounZ/MCP/scripts/README.md

 # Build Scripts

 This folder contains build, test, and deployment scripts for the MCP Clean Architecture project with security features.
+Last updated: July 26, 2025.

 ## Available Scripts